 This is where most customers thought their feature requests ended up

-So as well as failing to update the document, we also had to spend extra time reassuring customers that “yes, we do care about your feedback”.
+As well as failing to update the document, we also had to spend extra time reassuring customers that “yes, we do care about your feedback”.

 Trying Get Satisfaction to centralise feedback